Bdunning6/Olist-E-Commerce-Analysis/README.md

 4. How well reviewed are Olist products?
 Can the delivery length of an item positively or negatively affect reviews?

+## Dataset
+The dataset holds around a 100,000 orders from 2016 to 2018.
+It is made up of a schema that holds 9 tables.
+The 9 tables are:

+*

 ## SQL Code